• Home

 Professor Kryvoi is also a creator of online courses International Investment Law and Dispute Resolution and the Annual ISDS Update.

-Professor Anna Petrig is a co-director of the Arbitration Lab.
-She holds the Chair of International Law and Public Law at the University of Basel in Switzerland.
-She has a PhD in the field of the law of the sea and human rights law and an LL.M. from Harvard Law School where she studied as a Fulbright scholar.
-Anna is a member of the Bar of the Canton of Berne (Switzerland) and the New York State Bar (USA).
+Anna has been awarded a Ph.D. in the field of the Law of the Sea and International Human Rights Law from the University of Basel and an LL.M. from Harvard Law School, where she studied as a Fulbright scholar.
+She is a member of the Bar of the Canton of Berne (Switzerland) and of the New York State Bar (USA).
 Her broad legal experience includes work in private practice, the courts, and the Legal Division of the International Committee of the Red Cross (ICRC).
-Anna has provided expert advice and legal counsel on maritime-related matters to the Swiss Government, NGOs, international organizations and other international fora.